dkolpakov2/kc-ldap-integration/README-KC.md

 Create NSGs and attach to subnets; tight inbound/outbound rules.

-Deploy AKS with Azure CNI if you want pod IPs in VNet (useful for NSG granularity).
+Deploy AKS with Azure CNI if we want pod IPs in VNet (useful for NSG granularity).

 Deploy external Infinispan or configure KC_CACHE=kubernetes + stack.